Netherlands national baseball team: 2006

 Prior to the 2006 WBC, the Netherlands played four exhibition games in Florida.
-They beat Eckard College twice in February, then lost to the University of Tampa college team and an Atlanta Braves spring training squad.
+They beat Eckerd College twice in February, then lost to the University of Tampa college team and an Atlanta Braves spring training squad.
 Andruw Jones competed against his MLB team in the final exhibition.

 The Netherlands competed in Pool C, along with reigning world champion Cuba, Panama, and Puerto Rico, in the first round at the Hiram Bithorn Stadium in San Juan, Puerto Rico.

 After losing to Cuba and Puerto Rico in their round-robin pool games, they finished third in their pool and were eliminated along with Panama.
 Shairon Martis threw a 7-inning no-hitter against Panama.

 2009

 Prior to the 2009 WBC, the Netherlands played seven exhibition games, including games against the Pittsburgh Pirates, Cincinnati Reds, and Minnesota Twins.
 The Netherlands team lost all three games against these MLB opponents.

 The Netherlands competed in Pool D, along with 2006 WBC semi-finalist Dominican Republic, Panama, and Puerto Rico, in the first round, again at Hiram Bithorn Stadium in Puerto Rico.
 The team won both games against the strong Dominican Republic team.
 As result, the team made it through the first double-elimination round along with Puerto Rico.
 In the second round, the Dutch lost to Venezuela then the United States.
 The Dutch finished seventh in the competition.